If you are short-listed on the basis of your written application you will be invited to take the following train driver psychometric assessments:

 If you fail your Trainee Driver’s Assessment you must wait at least six months before you can re-take it.
 If you fail twice you will not be considered further by any company – ever.
 A large part of the point of these tests is to see if you can do them, not whether you can learn to do them by repetition, which would be a completely different thing.
 The various testing centres share records, so one will know straight away if you have already failed the tests elsewhere – they aren’t that thick!
 If you failed on only one part of the tests the first time around you will have to take the whole series again on your second try (note: The RSSB does not in fact require this but most TOCs seem to insist upon it).
 If you passed it used to be that you were required to begin training within one year or you would have to do the assessment again, however that has now changed somewhat.
 The Railway Group Standard has been amended such that the results of drivers’ psychometric tests may be regarded as valid for a period of 5 years from the date of assessment, unless the individual has had a significant life event that may have caused a decrease in cognitive ability (serious illness, accident etc.).
 This may be applied retrospectively to applicants assessed since 1st July 2004.
 However, you should understand that although the RGS allows tests to be counted as valid for up to five years there is no reason why a TOC cannot impose a more restrictive limit.
 E-mails I have received indicate that some companies will only accept tests as valid for two or three years.

 I mentioned above that the components of the tests and train driver interviews are not necessarily conducted in the order listed.
 People have complained to me that they have started on the psychometric tests but have not been allowed to finish them before being rejected, despite the fact that they have not actually failed any of the psychometric elements.
 This can be listed as a psychometric ‘fail’ which is really tough given that you only have two shots at this and may want to try elsewhere.
-The problem is that the TOCs are very inward looking and look no further than the context of your immediate job application, particularly as they are paying for the process.
+The problem is that the TOCs are very inward-looking and look no further than the context of your immediate job application, particularly as they are paying for the process.
 It doesn’t seem to occur to them that you might have a wider interest in the outcome and ownership of your test results beyond the immediate job you are applying for.
-In the past I strongly advised readers to pay to put themselves through the psychometric tests.
-Not only would you be sure to finish them all but there is then no doubt about your ownership of your own results and it should give you an edge in applying for a job.
-It cost around £130 to £200 but is was worth the investment if you’re serious about this.
-This facility was provided by DB Schenker but is not currently available.
+In the past, I strongly advised readers to pay to put themselves through psychometric tests.
+Not only would you be sure to finish them all, but there would then be no doubt about your ownership of your own results, and it should give you an edge when applying for a job.
+It will cost around £500 to £750, but it is worth the investment considering the earning potential once fully qualified as a train driver.
+This facility was provided by a company in the North of England called the Rail Competence Group or RCG.

 How to prepare for the Train Driver Assessment